 Wines for the Warmer Seasons

-As the weather warms, chilled wine become more and more popular – some sommeliers argue there’s more to enjoying wines seasonally.
-Metropolitan Grill’s Director of Wine Aaron Snyderman shares his tips to get the most enjoyment out of your wines during the warmer months.
+As the weather warms, chilled wine becomes more and more popular – some sommeliers argue there’s more to enjoying wines seasonally.
+Our Wine Team shares their tips to get the most enjoyment out of your wines during the warmer months.

-My favorite Spring wine and pairing at The Met?
-While I am normally a ribeye guy, I like leaner steaks in warmer weather.
-I love our skirt steak with a bottle of W.T.
+Our favorite Spring wine and pairing at The Met?
+We love our skirt steak with a bottle of W.T.
 Vintners “Gorgeous” Syrah.
 From the Destiny Ridge Vineyard in Horse Heaven Hills here in Washington, it has a beautiful depth and complexity to it, yet a fantastic acidity that compliments the deep flavor of the skirt steak.

 W.T.
 Vintners Winery in Woodinville is in our own backyard, but the grapes for this wine come from the Destiny Ridge Vineyard in the Horse Heaven Hills appellation of the Yakima Valley.
 It’s a great Spring wine because it still has some weight to it but the acidity keeps it from feeling heavy, or like you’re drinking an entire entrée.
 The acidity also allows it to pair wonderfully with food and its complex aromatics (black cherry, smoked meat, crushed stones and olive tapenade) bring so much to the table.

 As Summer rolls around and it gets hot, rosé is THE MOVE!
-There are amazing dry rosé wines from all over the world, but we do such a good job in Washington that I rarely find myself straying from our own home-grown yields – there are so many that I love.
+There are amazing dry rosé wines from all over the world, but we do such a good job in Washington that we rarely find ourselves straying from our own home-grown yields – there are so many that we love.

-We serve Kerloo Cellars Rosé by the glass here at Metropolitan Grill, but I always have a bottle or two of Côte Bonneville rosé at home and a bottle of Gilbert Cellars rosé as an alternate.
-If I had room for them in my fridge, I would have more!
+We serve Kerloo Cellars Rosé by the glass here at Metropolitan Grill, but we always have a bottle or two of Côte Bonneville rosé at home and a bottle of Gilbert Cellars rosé as an alternate.
 Nothing beats a cold glass of rosé out on the patio on a hot summer day.”

 Interested in filling your wine cellar with astonishing wines that most people don’t have access to?
 The Metropolitan Grill Cellar Club is designed for wine lovers and features a unique set of seasonally driven wines selected quarterly by our knowledgeable team.
 Learn More.